conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Aside from iTunes, this might be the app most likely to benefit from a Catalyst transition.
 Having once been relegated to living in a corner of the Mail app, its fonts and torn paper serving as more of a showcase for the Apple of that era's penchant for skeuomorphic nonsense than a useful feature, Notes evolved over time and was ultimately reborn as a powerful Evernote replacement in iOS 9 and OS X El Capitan.

 ![Screenshot of the Apple Notes preferences window, which has very limited options and differs in design from other stock Mac apps.](/assets/apple-notes-preferences.webp)
-<span class="caption">The spartan Preferences pane for Notes might lead one to conclude that this is a Catalyst app already.</span>
+<div class="caption">The spartan Preferences pane for Notes might lead one to conclude that this is a Catalyst app already.</div>

 With the importance of iPad's Apple Pencil features, Notes has seen a lot of attention and iteration over the last few years, and these additions have (for the most part) been brought to both macOS and iOS incarnations of the app.
 Checklists, links, attachments, photos, password-protected notes, and tables are all available across platforms, and collaboration features in iCloud have made this a go-to note sharing service for many.